My buddy Jeff and I headed out to a remote corner of Colombia to visit the Sierra Nevada del Cocuy in the Colombian Andes.

 I used my Ti-Tri Caldera Cone and alcohol stove for the first time at these altitudes (13k+ feet) and everything went fine, though it obviously took a little longer to boil.
 I took my Aeropress backpacking for the first time ever, which was kind of cool.
 I pre-ground enough beans for our time out there.
 Temps are cool at night and blazing during the day time–I appreciated having my MontBell Light Down Parka on this trip, and significant sun protection as well.

-Also, side note, during the LONG trip in, I made a point to read Mark Horrell’s travel diary / book of his trip to Cocuy.
-Be sure to check it out if making the journey: Cocuy Sniffing in Colombia: Walking one of South America’s classic treks, available from Amazon.com
+Also, side note, during the LONG trip in, I made a point to read Mark Horrell’s travel diary/book of his trip to Cocuy.
+Be sure to check it out if making the journey: Cocuy Sniffing in Colombia: Walking one of South America’s classic treks.

 But yeah, amazing place, that you must make a point to visit in your lifetime.
 I hope to make it back there to visit El Pulpito del Diablo and reach the summit of Pan de Azucar.

-Did you enjoy this post about trekkin in Colombia’s Sierra Nevada del Cocuy mountains?
+Did you enjoy this post about trekking in Colombia’s Sierra Nevada del Cocuy mountains?
 Share it!

 Latest posts by Ryan (see all)